-There are organisations that provide specific help and support for families with children and young people that have disabilities, complex or life-threatening conditions.
-These resources include frequently asked questions and are updated regularly – click here for more information. (link to Resources for families of children and young people with disabilities, complex or life-limiting/ life-threatening conditions).
+There are organisations that provide specific help and support for families with children and young people that have disabilities, complex or life threatening conditions.
+These resources include frequently asked questions and are updated regularly – click on the download for more information.
 There’s also a link to a really helpful secure Facebook group where families can discuss how they are feeling and strategies for coping with lockdown.

-The Coronavirus is not just a health issue, it has had an impact on all aspects of society, including workplaces and businesses.
+The Coronavirus pandemic is not just a health issue, it is having an impact on all aspects of society, including workplaces and businesses.
 Many people are now facing financial hardship with the risk of job losses and financial worries.
 We’ve found several organisations that can give you help and advice, download to see more information.

 Many centres and organisations such as art galleries, museums, zoos and parks have lots of ideas and activities on their websites.
 We’ve also included some useful links and ideas below:

 This is a group called “Rainbow Trail” on Facebook, where people are creating rainbow pictures and putting them in their windows for children to find on walks!
-It makes the most of that one trip out of the house for exercise and turn it into a scavenger hunt!
-Look for those rainbows, look for different bugs, flowers, colours, textures and shapes or listen to the different sounds – especially now there are fewer cars on the roads!
+It makes the most of a trip out of the house for exercise and turns it into a scavenger hunt!
+Look for those rainbows, look for different bugs, flowers, colours, textures and shapes or listen to the different sounds – especially when there are fewer cars on the roads!